yaseenpatelsd/shopme-backend/README.md

 Spring Mail

-HTML templates (Thymeleaf-like custom templates)
+HTML custom templates

-Other Tools
+Tools

-Postman (API testing)
+Postman

-Swagger / OpenAPI
+Swagger UI

-Razorpay SDK (for generating IDs only)
+Razorpay Java SDK

 🚀 How to Run the Project
 1️⃣ Clone the repository